mkhairul6/AlphaDocs/README.md

 Payments using Masterpass Express Checkout has 4 main steps.

 1. Pairing: Pairing can be completed in one of two ways - pairing outside of checkout (eg: during customer registration) or pairing during checkout.
-This process allows the app to pair with the customer's MasterPass wallet subsequently allowing the app to show available credit cards and process payment without having the user to login to MasterPass.
+This process allows the app to pair with the customer's Masterpass wallet subsequently allowing the app to show available credit cards and process payment without having the user to login to Masterpass.
 2. Precheckout: This API, when used after pairing is completed, allows the app to show the user's available credit cards and use them in express checkout payments.
 Precheckout data can be requested directly for all subsequent purchases without having to pair again.
-This data must not be stored in a device or server and should be requested each time the customer requires to perform MasterPass transactions.
+This data must not be stored in a device or server and should be requested each time the customer requires to perform Masterpass transactions.
 3. Express checkout: This is the payment step, which can be done as part of Posting an Order API by using the optional masterpassPayment object with customer's selected values from precheckout response or pairing during checkout response.
-4. Unpairing: This is an optional step to allow the user to unpair their MasterPass wallet from the app.
+4. Unpairing: This is an optional step to allow the user to unpair their Masterpass wallet from the app.

 Masterpass express checkout payments must be authenticated using either the mobile device touch authentication and/or a 6 digit PIN.
 Reference: <a href="#create-pin">Create PIN</a> & <a href="#update-a-customer">Update PIN</a>